Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 Speak Positively About the Other in Front of Your Kids

 The way you speak about your spouse in front of your kids makes a much bigger difference than you would believe.
-Speaking negatively about the other parent to your kids can actually influence not only the way they think about the other parent, but the way they treat them as well.
+Speaking negatively about the other parent to your kids can actually influence not only the way they think about the other parent but the way they treat them as well.
 Thankfully, speaking positively can as well.
 Tell your kids what a wonderful mom they have, how hard she works to keep the family running, and that they should be doing everything they can to help her around the house, and she'll definitely see it and feel it in the way they treat her.

 Talk to your kids about how hard daddy works to provide for the family, how much he loves you and his kids, and encourage them to be loving and supportive when he gets home from work, and he will witness your love through your kids.
-By treating your spouse with love and respect around your kids, they will get that same experience, as well as feeling a sense of security at home and in their parents.
+By treating your spouse with love and respect around your kids, they will get that same experience, as well as feeling a sense of security at home and with their parents.

 The way you teach them to perceive their mom and dad can also shape the way they view the opposite sex in future relationships, and how they act as a mom or dad in the future.
 If they believe all men are lazy and useless, for instance, or all women are nags, what does that do for their perception of the future in relationships?
 Train them to see the best in each other and treat others with respect and love and you're giving them the foundation for their own relationships while building your own.